 Dementia - an overview

-Dementia is a disease that affects a person’s memory, thinking, and behaviour.
-There is no cure but recognising the symptoms early can support quality...
+Dementia is a group of diseases that affect your memory, thinking and behaviour.
+There is no cure, but early intervention can improve quality of life.

 Younger onset dementia